oliviawestmacottssw/SSW.Rules.Content/rules/tiny-do-you-use-cannot-and-website-instead-of-separated-words/rule.md

 Figure: Good example - using these terms in one word

-We have a program called [SSW Code Auditor​](https&#58;//www.ssw.com.au/ssw/CodeAuditor/) to check for this rule.​​
+We have a program called [SSW Code Auditor](https&#58;//www.ssw.com.au/ssw/CodeAuditor/) to check for this rule.